Amy-7C/game-of-life/README.md

 - 'step' will run and render one step of the simulation
 - 'play' will step the simulation every 100 milliseconds
 - 'pause' will stop the simulation
-- the simulation should be borderless
+- the simulation runs borderless
-- improve styling or user experience if possible
-- play simulation at different speeds
+- plays simulation at different speeds

 ## Screenshots, Videos Of Working Project